GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-rl-pong/README.md

 ```

-## Monitor Training Job
+## Monitor training job

-1. You can monitor the training job and find the logs on the [console](https://console.cloud.google.com/mlengine/jobs).
+1. You can monitor the training job and find the logs in the [cloud console](https://console.cloud.google.com/mlengine/jobs).

 1. To monitor the progress of training, use TensorBoard: